gsoft-inc/wl-squide/docs/references/messaging/EventBus.md

 # EventBus

-A basic implementation of a [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) mecanism enabling loosely coupled between the host application the remote modules.
+A basic implementation of a [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) mecanism enabling loosely coupled between the host application and the modules.

 ## Reference